Home Link About Us Link Contact Us Link Catalog Link Feedback Link FYI Link PCG Ordering Link View Cart

 It is not enough that the stripe material made for your car is labeled “3M” on the backing paper or vinyl.
 All grades will have that, from bumper sticker to premium.
 But no grade of vinyl is labeled for quality level.

 The muscle car era of 3M non-reflective stripe material was the 3650 Scotchcal series of premium.
-It was 2 mil thick, meaning 2-thousandths of an inch thick, measured without the adhesive, without the backing paper, and without the carrier paper.
+It was 2 mil thick, meaning two-thousandths of an inch thick, measured without the adhesive, without the backing paper, and without the carrier paper.
 The 3650 series used a paper backing; it is still available, but only in black and white.

-3M Scotchcal automotive / commercial vinyl has a unique texture and appearance that is not present on other brands, or on lower grades of 3M.
+3M Scotchcal automotive-commercial vinyl has a unique texture and appearance that is not present on other brands, or on lower grades of 3M.
 It just “looks right” because it is correct.

-“Thick” non-reflective vinyl, meaning 4 mil thick without the adhesive-plastic / paper, must never be used on automotive exteriors.
+“Thick” non-reflective vinyl, meaning 4 mil thick without the adhesive-plastic or paper, must never be used on automotive exteriors.
 It has several inferior qualities.
 Each vinyl material manufacturer sells the thick material, and none is recommended for long term automotive use.
 Most of it is not gasoline resistant.

 3M Comply vinyl has air channels, or ribs, which allow it to be applied without using liquid, and it can be applied over rivet heads.
 It is intended for customers of large and small decals, who have little or no experience applying them.
 The ribs will always show, and nothing will make them go away after the vinyl is installed.
 Touching the adhesive will reduce its adhesion.
 This peel 'n' press corrugated vinyl is incorrect in appearance for all automotive purposes.

-Reflective Premium Commercial / Automotive vinyl by 3M has also had improvement over the past 40 years.
+Reflective Premium Commercial-Automotive vinyl by 3M has also had improvement over the past 40 years.
 Its old product number was 580 series.
 Plastic backing is just being introduced, and the 680 series now has a user-friendly feature.
-The decal or stripe is repositionable until squeegeed, even when using the recommended water / soap / spray window cleaner.
+The decal or stripe is repositionable until squeegeed, even when using the recommended water-soap-spray window cleaner.

 Reflective material was made by very precisely aligning tiny aluminum shavings in the vinyl.
 Now glass beads are used, for better reflectivity, while keeping the original appearance.